Paru871/8-sliding-puzzle/README.md

 ```

 ## rule
-- The 8 puzzle is a sliding puzzle having 8 square tiles numbered 1–8 in a frame that is 3 tiles high and 3 tiles wide, leaving one unoccupied tile position.
+- This puzzle is a sliding puzzle having 8 square tiles numbered 1–8 in a frame that is 3 tiles high and 3 tiles wide, leaving one unoccupied tile position.
 - Tiles in the same row or column of the open position can be moved by sliding them horizontally or vertically, respectively.
 - You can move it 50 times in one puzzle.
 - The goal of the puzzle is to place the tiles in numerical order.